NSO-Clio/Web-application-for-school-schedule/KINDS_README/ENGLISH_README.md

 # Customer

-This application was developed by order of the MAOU Lyceum No. 22 "Nadezhda Siberia" in the Novosibirsk region, Novosibirsk 2023.
+This application was developed by order of the MAEI(Municipal Autonomous Educational Institution) Lyceum  №22 "Hope of Siberia" in the Novosibirsk region, Novosibirsk 2023.

 <img style="width: 70%; height: 70%;" src="https://github.com/NSO-OSKOM/Web-application-for-school-schedule/blob/main/forREADME/logo22.jpg">